 Open the model here by clicking the link, and first make sure the switches are in the off position (down), disabling the two discovery flows.
 Run the model and you should see exactly the same thing you saw in experiment 4B, with the difference that it runs for a longer period of time.
 If you study the graphs #3 and #7 show comparative plots of the production (in billions of barrels per year) and oil per capita (in barrels).
 Make sure you watch the video above to get a general sense of what happens when you turn on the switches.

-5B-D. Set the model up using the initial values provided in Canvas.
+5B-D. Set the model up using the initial values provided.
 Use the slider bars at the top to set the initial unproven reserves and the initial unknown oil, and use the dial near the lower right to set the explore start time (the time when we begin to develop and produce the unproven reserves and unknown oil.
 This dial is a bit hard to adjust precisely, but if you are within a year or two of the specified date, it will be fine.
 Then run the model with both switches off, then run it again with the unproven switch turned on and then one more time with both switches turned on.
 Evaluate the differences between these three model runs in terms of the production (graph #3) and the oil per capita (#7).
 There are many ways to evaluate the effects of adding these new sources of oil, but we’ll focus on the size and timing of the production peak, and the oil per capita in the year 2100.

 5B.
 Oil per capita in 2100 with Unproven Reserve switch on (± 0.1)